OT and OTA Students

 Occupational Therapy in Hospice: A Guide for OT & OTA Students

 Hospice care focuses on supporting individuals with life-limiting illness while prioritizing comfort, dignity, and quality of life.
-Occupational therapy practitioners play an important role in helping clients continue to engage in meaningful activities and maintain valued roles during the end-of-life stage.
+Occupational therapy practitioners play an important role in helping clients continue to engage in meaningful activities and maintain roles during the end-of-life stage.
 For OT and OTA students, understanding how the occupational therapy process adapts within hospice settings can help prepare you for practice in palliative and end-of-life care.

 The OT Process in Hospice Care